-Reports / Neurology Reports / RealWorld Dynamix: Anti-CGRP mAb Uptake in Migraine Prevention US
+Reports / Neurology Reports / RealWorld Dynamix: Migraine Prevention US

-With the May approval of Amgen/Novartis’ Aimovig, an anti-CGRP monoclonal antibody (mAb), quickly followed by the approval of two additional anti-CGRP mAbs, Teva’s Ajovy and Eli Lilly’s Emgality, migraine prevention options in the US have expanded substantially, setting up a highly competitive market.
-With three additional preventive therapies in the late-stage pipeline, the complexity of therapy selection will continue to intensify.
-While the availability of multiple therapeutic tools is theoretically beneficial to the patient and physician, deciphering which treatment is best for which patient at which point in the treatment algorithm is a major challenge.
+Prior to May 2018, only topiramate (branded and generic) and Allergan’s Botox were approved for the preventive treatment of migraine in the US.
+With the approval of Amgen/Novartis’ Aimovig, an anti-CGRP monoclonal antibody (mAb), followed quickly by the approval of two additional anti-CGRP mAbs, Teva’s Ajovy and Eli Lilly’s Emgality, migraine prevention options in the US have expanded substantially, setting up a highly competitive market.
+The complexity is only set to intensify with three preventive therapies in the late-stage pipeline, including the first oral and infusion anti-CGRP therapies.
+While the availability of multiple therapeutic tools is theoretically beneficial to the patient and physician, deciphering which treatment is best for which patient and at which point in the treatment algorithm is a major challenge.
 Understanding when, why, and to which preventive therapy a physician will initiate or switch a migraine patient is critical to building an effective commercial strategy for both first-line and later-line therapies.

-RealWorld Dynamix™: Anti-CGRP mAb Uptake in Migraine Prevention (US) blends attitudinal and demographic physician survey data with patient record data to uncover how practice type and setting and certain beliefs influence the treatment pathway and to understand how marketed anti-CGRP mAbs are being used by physicians and for what patient types.
-The report also captures physician’s perspectives about products in development and the impact they will have on the current treatment paradigm for migraine prevention.
+RealWorld Dynamix™: Migraine Prevention (US) blends attitudinal and demographic physician survey data with patient record data to uncover how practice demographics and certain beliefs influence the treatment pathway and to understand how different brands, specifically Botox and the anti-CGRP therapies, are being used by physicians and for what patient types.
+The report also captures physician’s perspectives about products in development and the impact they will have on the current migraine prevention treatment paradigm.

 The 2019 wave is the first wave of the report.